Dr Waldemar Szpak

 Dr Marion Algar

-A born and bred Durban girl, Dr Marion Algar joined Rainbow Oncology in 2017 as a medical officer after approaching Dr Szpak to join the practice.
-She says the amazing team approach is what led to her to choose Rainbow as her home.
+A born and bred Durban girl, Dr Marion Algar joined Rainbow Oncology in 2017 as a medical officer.
+She is currently midway through her specialisation at UCT having passed her Primary Specialisation exams.

 Her interest in Oncology was sparked after 1 week of Oncology exposure during her rotation period.
 Dr Algar graduated with Honours at UCT followed by an Internship at Greys Hospital, PMB and then an interesting year of community service in the Oncology Ward in Klerksdorp of all places.

 She has a passion for travel and nature, and one of her greatest loves is bird watching in the Kruger National Park.
 She is also a keen runner and fitness enthusiast.